Passiflora lutea

 Passiflora lutea, commonly known as yellow passionflower, is a flowering perennial vine in the family Passifloraceae, native to the central and eastern United States.
 The vine has three-lobed leaves and small, yellowish-green, fringed flowers that appear in the summer, followed by green fruit that turn almost black at maturity.
 It grows in moist to wet habitats.

+It is also a host plant for the passionflower flea beetle (Disonycha discoidea).

 Description

 P. lutea is a perennial, herbaceous, climbing or trailing, unbranched vine that can reach 3–5 m in length.
 Curled, springlike tendrils emerging from leaf axils help the vine to climb on structures or other vegetation.
 The leaves are trilobed, 3–7 cm long and 3–15 cm broad, with a 5 cm petiole.
 Leaves have smooth (entire) margins and are alternate on the stem.
 The upper surface of the leaves is dark green, and may be mottled with splotches of lighter green.
 In the north of its range, it is deciduous.